 14. Side-Swept Fringe

 A longer bang that is swept to one side.
-This can beautifully hide a thinning hairline and add a soft, romantic element while bringing more hair forward.
+This can beautifully hide a thinning hairline and add a soft, romantic element while bringing more hair ahead.

 15. Bottleneck Bangs